julienherrero/awesome-list/README.md

 - [PatilShreyas/Foodium](https://github.com/PatilShreyas/Foodium) -  🍲Foodium is a sample food blog Android application 📱 built to demonstrate the use of Modern Android development tools - (Kotlin, Coroutines, Flow, Dagger 2/Hilt, Architecture Components, MVVM, Room, Retrofit, Moshi, Material Components).
 - [PatilShreyas/NotyKT](https://github.com/PatilShreyas/NotyKT) - 📒 NotyKT is a complete 💎Kotlin-stack (Backend + Android) 📱 application built to demonstrate the use of Modern development tools with best practices implementation🦸.
 - [PatilShreyas/mutekt](https://github.com/PatilShreyas/mutekt) - Simplify mutating "immutable" state models
+- [PatilShreyas/permission-flow-android](https://github.com/PatilShreyas/permission-flow-android) - Know about real-time state of a Android app Permissions with Kotlin Flow APIs.
 - [PierfrancescoSoffritti/android-youtube-player](https://github.com/PierfrancescoSoffritti/android-youtube-player) - YouTube Player library for Android and Chromecast, stable and customizable.
 - [PierfrancescoSoffritti/sliding-panel](https://github.com/PierfrancescoSoffritti/sliding-panel) - Android sliding panel that is part of the view hierarchy, not above it.
 - [QuickBirdEng/NonEmptyCollections](https://github.com/QuickBirdEng/NonEmptyCollections) - A type-safe implementation for collections that cannot be empty.
 Life is too short for emptiness-checks!